Community Services

 • If you are looking for a home visit and are not bed bound.
 We provide a very limited home visit service and would support you to attend one of our clinics.

-Podiatry self-referrals – Northern Lincolnshire and Google NHS Foundation Trust (nlg.nhs.uk)
+Online self referral form: Podiatry self-referrals – Northern Lincolnshire and Goole NHS Foundation Trust (nlg.nhs.uk)

 Podiatry

 Age UK Footcare service.
-The range of services will include a range of treatments available from toenail clipping to full clinical services from a full trained foot health practitioner.
+The range of services will include a range of treatments available from toenail clipping to full clinical services from a fully trained foot health practitioner.

 Appointments Available on Tuesdays by appointment only at the Cleethorpes Site, booking is essential.